-For example, if a player with an empty deck would draw 2 cards during the regroup phase, they instead deal 6 damage to their hase
+For example, if a player with an empty deck would draw 2 cards during the regroup phase, they instead deal 6 damage to their hase g ENTERS PLAY

 2. If an ability would cause a player to shuffle, discard, search, reveal, or look at cards from an empty deck, they ignore that part of the ability.